 Learning goals identify priority areas for growth in skills, understanding, knowledge, or identity.
+They serve to

-Goals help the student and supervisor select the particular ministry activities in which the student will engage.
-Goals help to focus the feedback provided to the student.
-They provide a focus for self-evaluation, reflection (including theological reflection), and evaluation.
-Goals help learners to be more intentional and motivated in course work and in their field setting.
-As students seek opportunities to learn, they take responsibility for their own learning.
-However, learning may emerge in unexpected areas or through new opportunities that present themselves.
+- Help the student and supervisor select the particular ministry activities in which the student will engage - Give a focus for feedback provided to the student - Guide self-evaluation, reflection (including theological reflection), and evaluation - Help learners to be more intentional and motivated in course work and in their field setting.

+Learning goals are not all-encompassing.
+Learning may happen in unexpected areas or through new opportunities.
 Learning goals help when they direct the focus of attention; they become very unhelpful when they begin to limit or control what the student can or is willing to learn.
 Goals are not set in stone and may change through the year.
+Some goals may be addressed in only one semester.
+For example, you might have goals in the area of Christian education or leadership that you focus on during semesters when those courses are taught.